 Great tools for freezing some wet or raw dog food on.
 They are in the slow feeder category but offer additional sensory enrichment when the food is frozen and offered as a mid-day treat rather than a full meal feeding tool.

 Any chance you have to get a dog’s nose involved in eating should be jumped on and snuffle mats are wonderful for that.
-Sprinkling a handful of kibble or tasty treats on a snuffle mat will keep your dog busy for a while and provides olfactory, cognitive, physical, and nutritional enrichment.
+Sprinkling a handful of kibble or tasty treats on a snuffle mat will keep your dog busy for a while and provide olfactory, cognitive, physical, and nutritional enrichment.

 Hide and Seek